X Close

 Many condenser mics use a dual diaphragm capsule, and switch one diaphragm to change the directional characteristic from omni-directional to cardioid.
 In some cases, the microphone capsule may have two diaphragms, each spaced as close as possible to the back-plate.
 This will create a microphone with a figure-8 directional pattern.

-Excellent pics of condenser mic diaphragms repairs
+Excellent pics of condenser mic diaphragms and repairs

 Electret microphones